This is a story about poop.

 Using the WAG Bag is easy!
 Simply pop the bag open, spread it on the ground, once again assume the position, and let it go.
 When you’re done and your nether region is satisfactorily clean, just wrap the package up (toilet paper and all), pop it back into the bag, and you’re off to the races.
 The fun part here is, instead of carrying around dirty toilet paper, you get to carry around a bag full of poop.

-I know what you’re thinking … “But what if I have to go again?”
+I know what you’re thinking … “But what if nature calls again?”
 No problem — this bag can be filled numerous times!
 Science!

 In some places, like the trail to Mount Whitney, there are so many people crapping on the trail that you’re required to carry one of these.
 Or not, as is evident when you arrive at Trail Camp.